-The reference non-CO2 temperature contribution (RNCTC) is defined as the median future warming due to non-CO2 radiative forcing until the time of net zero CO2 emissions.
-The RNCTC is then removed from predefined levels of future peak warming ( $\Delta T{\text{peak}}$ ) between 0.3°C to 1.2°C. The CO2-only carbon budget is subsequently computed for this revised set of warming levels ( $\Delta T{\text{peak}} - RNCTC$ ).
+The reference non-CO $2$ temperature contribution (RNCTC) is defined as the median future warming due to non-CO $2$ radiative forcing until the time of net zero CO $2$ emissions.
+The RNCTC is then removed from predefined levels of future peak warming ($\Delta T{\rm peak}$) between 0.3°C and 1.2°C. The CO $2$ -only carbon budget is subsequently computed for this revised set of warming levels ($\Delta T{\rm peak}$ -RNCTC).

-In FAIR, the RNCTC is defined as the difference in temperature between two experiments, one where all anthropogenic emissions are included and one where only $CO_2$ emissions are included, using the constrained parameter set.
-Parallel integrations with matching physical parameters are performed for the suite of 205 scenarios in which $CO_2$ emissions become net zero during the 21st century.
-The non- $CO_2$ warming from a 2006-2015 average baseline is evaluated at the time in which $CO_2$ emissions become net zero.
-A linear regression between peak temperature relative to 2006-2015 and non- $CO_2$ warming relative to 2006-2015 at the time of net zero emissions is performed over the set of 205 scenarios (Figure 2.SM.4).
-The RNCTC acts to reduce the $\Delta T{\rm peak}$ by an amount of warming caused by non- $CO_2$ agents, which also takes into account warming effects of non- $CO_2$ forcing on the carbon cycle response.
-In the MAGICC model the non- $CO_2$ temperature contribution is computed from the non- $CO_2$ effective radiative forcing time series for the same 205 scenarios, using the AR5 impulse response function (Myhre et al., 2013).
-As in FAIR, the RNCTC is then calculated from a linear regression of non- $CO_2$ temperature change against peak temperature.
+In FAIR, the RNCTC is defined as the difference in temperature between two experiments, one where all anthropogenic emissions are included and one where only $\mathrm{CO_2}$ emissions are included, using the constrained parameter set.
+Parallel integrations with matching physical parameters are performed for the suite of 205 scenarios in which $\mathrm{CO_2}$ emissions become net zero during the 21st century.
+The non- $\mathrm{CO_2}$ warming from a 2006-2015 average baseline is evaluated at the time in which $\mathrm{CO_2}$ emissions become net zero.
+A linear regression between peak temperature relative to 2006-2015 and non- $\mathrm{CO_2}$ warming relative to 2006-2015 at the time of net zero emissions is performed over the set of 205 scenarios (Figure 2.SM.4).
+The RNCTC acts to reduce the $\Delta T{\rm peak}$ by an amount of warming caused by non-CO2 agents, which also takes into account warming effects of non-CO2 forcing on the carbon cycle response.
+In the MAGICC model the non-CO2 temperature contribution is computed from the non-CO2 effective radiative forcing time series for the same 205 scenarios, using the AR5 impulse response function (Myhre et al., 2013).
+As in FAIR, the RNCTC is then calculated from a linear regression of non-CO2 temperature change against peak temperature.

-Figure 2.SM.4: Relationship of RNCTC with peak temperature in the FAIR and MAGICC models.
+Figure 2.SM.4 | Relationship of RNCTC with peak temperature in the FAIR and MAGICC models.
 The black line is the linear regression relationship between peak temperature and RNCTC.
 The dashed lines show the quantile regressions at the 5th and 95th percentile.

-Table 2.SM.1 presents the CO2-only budgets for different levels of future warming assuming both a normal and a log-normal TCRE distribution, where the overall distribution matches the AR5 likely TCRE range of 0.2°C to 0.7°C per 1000 GtCO2.
+Table 2.SM.1 presents the $\rm CO_2$ -only budgets for different levels of future warming assuming both a normal and a log-normal TCRE distribution, where the overall distribution matches the AR5 likely TCRE range of 0.2°C to 0.7°C per 1000 $\rm GtCO_2$.
 Table 2.SM.2 presents the RNCTC values for different levels of future warming and how they affect the remaining carbon budget for the individual models assuming the normal distribution of TCRE.
 These are then averaged and rounded to give the numbers presented in the main chapter (Table 2.2).
 The budgets are taken with respect to the 2006-2015 baseline for temperature and from 1 January 2018 for cumulative emissions.
-In the main report (Section 2.2), as well as in Table 2.SM.1, the estimates account for cumulative CO2 emissions between the start of 2011 and the end of 2017 of about 290 GtCO2.
+In the main report (Section 2.2), as well as in Table 2.SM.1, the estimates account for cumulative $\rm CO_2$ emissions between the start of 2011 and the end of 2017 of about 290 $\rm GtCO_2$.